 A Community Approach to Address Health Disparities

 Prevention Institute has updated its Community Approach to Addressing Disparities in Health with the revision of THRIVE: Toolkit for Health and Resilience in Vulnerable Environments.
 A centerpiece of THRIVE is a set of community level factors that are linked to Healthy People 2010 Leading Health Indicators.
-It now features a simplified list of thirteen factors to facilitate use of the tool at the local level.
+It now features a simplified list of twelve factors to facilitate use of the tool at the local level.

 Advancing a Community Resilience Approach to Improve Health Outcomes

 With the increased recognition of existing health disparities in the United States, there has been an emphasis on treatment and intervention.
 However, there is also a need to prevent health disparities before the onset of injury, illness, or death.
 Focusing on underlying factors, both risk and resilience, can save lives and money and reduce suffering.
 Resilience, defined here as the ability to thrive and overcome risk factors, merits attention in order to achieve health and safety outcomes.
 Studies show that resilience factors can counteract the negative impact of risk factors and that effective approaches need to include attention to both.
-Given the preponderance of attention to risk factors, this project will highlight resilience factors that support health and safety outcomes.
+Given that the bulk of attention has gone to risk factors, this project will highlight resilience factors that support health and safety outcomes.